-PwC's Deals Sector Leader John Potter and other partners discuss the deals outlook for the rest of 2021.
+PwC's Deals Sector Leader John Potter and other partners discuss the deals outlook for 2022.

 In an active M&A environment, value isn’t defined by the price of a transaction, but what you can unlock through a carefully considered value creation strategy.
 From optimizing portfolios to increasing resilience, companies can and should take aggressive action to improve their odds for deal success.

 As 2022 unfolds, corporate and private dealmakers face critical questions with M&A decisions.
 How do you determine what a company is worth — not only on paper when the deal is signed, but what it can deliver in the years after that?
 How does that influence what you can and should pay now?
 What are the realistic paths to value creation — those taken with previous acquisitions, and those you don’t yet fully understand?
 Answering those questions isn’t easy.
 Here are five key considerations for your deal strategies in the year ahead.